From Still Life to Landscape — Learn Painting with Identical Steps

 1. Using a No. 12 bright.
 If you aren’t used to such a big brush, I recommend taking five minutes and just playing with strokes on a scrap surface.
 When you feel comfortable, block in the large shapes of the lemon.
 For me that came down to the rind and the segments.

-2. I make each shape with one stroke of a No. 12 bright.
+2. Make each shape with one stroke of a No. 12 bright.
+Do a few fake strokes in the air.
+Hold in your mind how you want the stroke to happen, and then do it.
 The shapes join to become the flat plane, or the side of the lemon in shadow.

 7. With the shadow shape fully blocked in, I make the thin lines under the lemon with the edge of a No. 10 bright.
 With the same brush, I also make the more subtle movements of the half-circle shape in the center of the lemon and the suggestion of lines separating its segments.

 8. With a No. 12 synthetic bristle bright and one decisive brushstroke, I reshape the rind by repainting the lemon segment to its left.

 9. I need a #4 bright to darken the center seed shape.
 A larger brush wouldn’t allow me the control I need for this quick, small brushstroke, but I challenge you to try.
 You’ll learn a lot, even if you need to do some reworking.

 10. Lemon Wedge (oil, 6×6) is finished!
 I’ve captured the essence of the lemon; the light works, and each stroke has contributed to the compositional movement of the painting.
 While the paint was still wet, I scratched in my signature with the handle of a No. 4 brush.